 The Authority will report on its RI activities periodically and will keep beneficiaries and stakeholders informed.
-This will be done by making publicly available RI and voting policies, publishing voting activity on the Authority's website quarterly, reporting on engagement and RI activities to the Authority and in the annual report, and through providing website links to information provided by Border to Coast.
+This will be done by making publicly available the RI policy framework documents, publishing quarterly and annual reports on activity on the Authority's website and providing website links to information provided by Border to Coast.

-The Authority will engage assistance to develop means of reporting on the impact of its investments across the full range of ESG issues and across all asset classes to supplement the information provided by Border to Coast in relation to the assets which they directly manage on the Authority's behalf.
+The Authority will engage assistance to develop means of reporting on the impact of its investments across the full range of ESG issues and across all asset classes to supplement the information provided by Border to Coast in relation to the assets which they directly manage.
 This process will support enhanced reporting under the Stewardship Code.